 Mettle offers its users a number of features, including:

 - Fast application.
 Mettle will let customers open a business account in a matter of minutes.

 - Invoicing.
 You can create and send customised invoices on the go.
 The app will let you know when you’ve been paid or if you need to chase.

 - Reporting.
 You’re able to categorise business transactions and manage your expenses.
 You can then export your data and share it with your accountant.

 - Accounting.
-Mettle can connect to accounting packages like FreeAgent and Xero.
+Mettle can connect to accounting packages like FreeAgent, Xero and QuickBooks.

 - Payments.
 You can schedule payments on the go and manage recurring payments directly from the app.

-- Manage your cards.
+- Freeze or unfreeze your card.
 You can lock your card in the app if you think you’ve lost it, then just unlock it if the card shows up.